-Remember that there is a minimum base quality threshold and that low base qualities mean that the sequencer assigned a low confidence to that base.
-If your would-be SNP is only supported by low-confidence bases, it is probably a false positive.
+The variant callers apply a minimum base quality threshold, under which bases will not be counted as supporting evidence for a variant.
+This is because low base qualities mean that the sequencing machine was not confident that it called the right bases.
+If your expected variant is only supported by low-confidence bases, it is probably a false positive.

-Keep in mind that the depth reported in the VCF is the unfiltered depth.
-You may think you have good coverage at that site, but the Unified Genotyper ignores bases if they don't look good, so actual coverage seen by the UG may be lower than you think.
+Keep in mind that the depth reported in the DP field of the VCF is the unfiltered depth.
+You may believe you have good coverage at your site of interest, but since the variant callers ignore bases that fail the quality filters, the actual coverage seen by the variant callers may be lower than you think.

-A base's quality is capped by the mapping quality of its read.
-The reason for this is that low mapping qualities mean that the aligner had little confidence that the read is mapped to the correct location in the genome.
-You may be seeing mismatches because the read doesn't belong there -- you may be looking at the sequence of some other locus in the genome!
+The quality of a base is capped by the mapping quality of the read that it is on.
+This is because low mapping qualities mean that the aligner had little confidence that the read was mapped to the correct location in the genome.
+You may be seeing mismatches because the read doesn't belong there -- in fact, you may be looking at the sequence of some other locus in the genome!

 Keep in mind also that reads with mapping quality 255 ("unknown") are ignored.

-By default the UG will only consider a certain number of alternate alleles.
-This value can be set using the
+By default the variant callers will only consider a certain number of alternate alleles.
+This parameter can be relaxed using the

---max_alternate_alleles argument (see the UG's documentation page to find out what is the default value for this argument).
-Note however that genotyping sites with many alternate alleles is both CPU and memory intensive and it scales exponentially based on the number of alternate alleles.
-Unless there is a good reason to change the default value, we highly recommend that you not play around with this parameter.
+--max_alternate_alleles argument (see the HaplotypeCaller documentation page to find out what is the default value for this argument).
+Note however that genotyping sites with many alternate alleles increases the computational cost of the processing, scaling exponentially with the number of alternate alleles, which means it will use more resources and take longer.
+Unless you have a really good reason to change the default value, we highly recommend that you not modify this parameter.

-SOLiD alignments tend to have reference bias and it can be severe in some cases.
-Do the SOLiD reads have a lot of mismatches (no-calls count as mismatches) around the the site?
-If so, you are probably seeing false positives.
+Some sequencing technologies introduce particular sources of bias.
+For example, in data produced by the SOLiD platform, alignments tend to have reference bias and it can be severe in some cases.
+If the SOLiD reads have a lot of mismatches (no-calls count as mismatches) around the the site, you are probably seeing false positives.